-Paige A. Green, Ph.D., M.P.H., F.A.B.M.R., is chief of the Basic Biobehavioral and Psychological Sciences Branch in the Behavioral Research Program, Division of Cancer Control and Population Sciences, at the National Cancer Institute (NCI).
+Paige A. Green, Ph.D., M.P.H., F.A.B.M.R., is chief of the Basic Biobehavioral and Psychological Sciences Branch in the Behavioral Research Program, Division of Cancer Control and Population Sciences at the National Cancer Institute (NCI).
 Her NCI career has focused on cultivating research that generates fundamental knowledge of behavioral, biobehavioral, and psychological science mechanisms and elucidates their translational relevance for cancer prevention and control.
-She has built a multidisciplinary research program that spans from preclinical animal models to clinical studies of biobehavioral mechanisms and interventions.
+She has built a multidisciplinary research program spanning preclinical models to clinical studies of biobehavioral mechanisms and interventions.
 Recent initiatives include the NCI Network on Biobehavioral Pathways in Cancer and Cancer and Accelerated Aging: Research for Healthier Survivors.

 Dr. Green received her undergraduate degree in psychology and her doctorate in clinical psychology from the University of Miami in Coral Gables, Florida.
 Her doctoral training included an emphasis on behavioral medicine and psychophysiology within the context of cardiovascular disease.
-She completed a clinical psychology internship, with specialization in health psychology, through the Brown University Clinical Psychology Internship Training Program, and postdoctoral fellowships at Memorial Sloan Kettering Cancer Center and Howard University Cancer Center (HUCC).
-In 2005, she received a Master of Public Health degree from Bloomberg School of Public Health at Johns Hopkins University.
-After working as an assistant professor of medicine at the Howard University College of Medicine and a research psychologist at HUCC, she joined the Behavioral Research Program as a program director in 2001, and she has been branch chief since 2007.
+She completed a clinical psychology internship specializing in health psychology through the Brown University Clinical Psychology Internship Training Program and postdoctoral fellowships at Memorial Sloan Kettering Cancer Center and Howard University Cancer Center (HUCC).
+In 2005, she received a Master of Public Health degree from the Bloomberg School of Public Health at Johns Hopkins University.
+After working as an assistant professor of medicine at the Howard University College of Medicine and a research psychologist at HUCC, she joined the Behavioral Research Program as a program director in 2001 and has been branch chief since 2007.

-Dr. Green is an elected fellow and secretary of the Academy of Behavioral Medicine Research and a member and past leader of the American Psychosomatic Society.
-She has served as editorial board member, guest editor, and manuscript reviewer for a variety of peer-reviewed journals, including American Psychologist, Health Psychology, Psychosomatic Medicine, and Brain, Behavior, and Immunity.
+Dr. Green is an elected fellow and Secretary of the Academy of Behavioral Medicine Research and Past President of the American Psychosomatic Society (2020-2021).
+She has served as an editorial board member, guest editor, and manuscript reviewer for various peer-reviewed journals, including American Psychologist, Health Psychology, Psychosomatic Medicine, and Brain, Behavior, and Immunity.
 In 2022, she joined Health Psychology as an Associate Editor.